hazem-e99/CMS-Project/README.md

 ## 🧪 Testing

+See `TESTS.md` for the condensed acceptance checklist that QA can follow before releases.

 ### Manual Testing Checklist

+#### Acceptance Smoke Tests
+- [ ] Create a page – verify it appears in `/admin/pages` and in the public navbar
+- [ ] Add a section – ensure it shows on the public page and persists after reload
+- [ ] Edit a section – confirm public content updates immediately and stays after refresh
+- [ ] Delete a section – verify removal from admin and public views
+- [ ] Create a survey – open the public link, submit, and confirm the response is stored
+- [ ] Login as admin (`admin@example.com / password123`) – confirm admin routes are accessible

+#### Extended Regression Pass
 - [ ] Login with admin credentials
 - [ ] Create a new page with content in all languages
 - [ ] Add various section types to the page